Crusaders (rugby union): Beginnings: 1996–1997

 The Crusaders franchise was created as one of five New Zealand teams in the Super 12.
 Originally named the Canterbury Crusaders, the Crusaders' franchise area encompassed the upper South Island of New Zealand (see Super Rugby franchise areas), and was formed from the Buller, Canterbury, Marlborough, Mid-Canterbury, Nelson Bays, South Canterbury, and West Coast rugby unions.
 The original Crusaders team of 1996 was captained by All Blacks prop Richard Loe and coached by Vance Stewart.
 The Crusaders struggled in the inaugural season and finished bottom of the table with only two wins.
 Their eight losses included a 49–18 loss to the Blues and a 52–16 loss to the Queensland Reds.
 And the First ever tour was a pre-visit to South Africa prior start of Super 12.

 The following season saw a change in captain and coach, with Todd Blackadder succeeding Loe as captain and Wayne Smith taking over as coach.
 With five wins, the team finished the round-robin stage in sixth place.
 The improvement was particularly illustrated by the Crusaders' 29–28 loss to the defending champions, the Blues, which contrasted with their 49–18 loss the previous season.
 (The Blues also went on to win the 1997 title).
 During this loss, Leon MacDonald was taken out with a shoulder charge by Robin Brooke.
 While the Crusaders attempted to get MacDonald back on the field, the Blues scored two tries, including one by Brooke, who was later suspended for two weeks for the shoulder charge.
-In their last game of 1997, the Crusaders beat the Queensland Reds 48–3 at Lancaster Park, now known as AMI Stadium.
+In their last game of 1997, the Crusaders beat the Queensland Reds 48–3 at Lancaster Park.